nus-cs2103/website-base/admin/project-v15rc.md

 #### Project Portfolio Page (PPP)

 * **Objective:**
-  * For you to use (e.g. in your resume) as a well-documented data point of your SE experience
+  * For you to use %%&nbsp;(e.g. in your resume)%% as a well-documented data point of your SE experience
-  * For us to use as a data point to evaluate your contributions to the project and your documentation skills
+  * For us to use as a data point to evaluate your,
+    * contributions to the project
+    * your documentation skills

 * **What to include:**
   * Main things to include: